-No species surveys were conducted during the March 2021 site visit, and the site visit was limited to existing ROW.
-During the site visit, the most common noxious weeds observed within the alternative footprints were johnsongrass (Sorghum halepense) and giant foxtail (Setaria faberi).
+No species surveys were conducted during the March 2021 or July 2022 site visits, and the site visits were limited to existing ROW.
+During the site visits, the most common noxious weeds observed within the alternative footprints were johnsongrass (Sorghum halepense) and giant foxtail (Setaria faberi).
 No purple loosestrife or aquatic invasive species were observed.